What is the WELS Synod Convention?

 The synod in convention is the legislative body of the Wisconsin Evangelical Lutheran Synod (WELS).
 It establishes, reviews, and amends the policies and the direction of WELS as we pursue our mission.
-You have accepted a high privilege and a solemn responsibility.

 The purpose of the synod convention is